 What are the laws if an officer pulls me over?

-The rights of motorists that kick in after a traffic stop can vary by state laws, as can the legal outcomes of specific situations — such as a routine traffic stop that escalates to an arrest.
+The rights of drivers and passengers that kick in after a traffic stop can vary by state laws, as can the legal outcomes of specific situations — such as a routine traffic stop that escalates to an arrest.

 Keep in mind a few key protections and how they apply if you’re stopped by police.

-- Officers require probable cause to pull you over.
+Officers require reasonable suspicion to pull you over.

-- Police can search your vehicle with enough reason.
+Police can search your vehicle with probabe cause.